yangster67/W4115hw1/README.md

 ![DFA picture](/DFA/dfa.png)

 ## Lexing Algorithm

-## 5 unit tests
-Our tests can be found in the /tests folder and can be ran using the shell script through `run_lexer_tests.sh`
+Most of the time, the symbol type can be deduced from the first character, so it looks at that first and then does maximal munch to see how much we can take per word.

 ## Shell Testing Scripts
 testing scripts are found in `/tests`

 ##### References
 Collection of popular macros in comp programming: https://gist.github.com/abinashmeher999/e5993d17e9d25227cbe3#file-comp_macros-h-L3